 - Sullage/waste water.
-Use a bucket, or run hoses under your van, into the bush or to a tree don’t let it run into open common areas or onto someone’s site.
+Many places these days are asking people to contain there waste water.
+This can be done in several ways, using inbuilt grey water tanks or portable tanks, even a 20lt drum or a bucket.
+Check with each site you are staying at what the rules are regarding waste water.
+If there is nothing saying you need to contain waste water then use a bucket, or run hoses under your van, into the bush or to a tree don’t let it run into open common areas or onto someone’s site.
 Also keep sullage hoses and disposal of any grey water away from all water courses.

 Give people some space – This really was a big issue for people.
 No one likes to be crowded in, so don’t camp on top of the person next to you especially if the rest of the camping area is empty.
 Us Aussies like the wide open spaces, so camp well away.
 If you want to camp close go and stay at a caravan park.
 Keep all your ropes, tarps, poles, pegs, belongings, dogs etc. on your site.
 Keep in mind that not all people want to make friends and want privacy and to keep to themselves, be respectful of that.
 When fishing don’t plonk yourself right next to someone else, again give them some room and find another spot.
 Basically respect other people’s right to privacy, space and some peace and quiet.